-Graduate students are responsible for submitting their course registration form to the DCT.
+Graduate students can register themselves with their registration PIN with the exception of variable hour courses (dissertation, Externships 3-5, Internship, GACE).
+In cases of variable-hour courses, students are responsible for submitting their course registration form to the DCT.
 It is required that students review their upcoming semester schedule with their academic advisors prior to the start of each semester.
 Please note that there are some courses that can only be added by the DCT.
 In such cases, the DCT is responsible for adding the course after being notified by the student.
-All enrolled students must maintain continuous enrollment while in the program, unless he or she has taken a leave of absence.
+All enrolled students must maintain continuous enrollment while in the program unless he or she has taken a leave of absence.
 Moreover, if a student schedules a proposal or final defense during a summer semester, registration for a minimum of 1 credit of dissertation/research project during that term is required.
-Students attending internship must register for the Fall and Spring semesters (at least 1 credit each of PSY 799) to fulfill their curriculum requirements.
+Students attending internships must register for the Fall and Spring semesters (at least 1 credit each of PSY 799) to fulfill their curriculum requirements.
 Arrangement with the university regarding payment of tuition and fees is part of the registration process.
 This must be done at the Office of Financial Services in B. F. Roberts Hall or online through his/her JPAWS account.